 10 Myths Uncovered About Mobile App MarketingRuban

 Mobile apps, like most products and services, need marketing and publicity to reach their potential fully.
 However, some myths about mobile app marketing have sprung out of nowhere.
-They range from which firm is the best app marketing agency to the kind of fonts that are used in successful apps.
-Here is a list of mobile app marketing myths that have been uncovered.
+They range from which firm is the best mobile app marketing agency to the kind of fonts that are used in successful apps.
+Here is a list of mobile android app marketing myths that have been uncovered.

 1. Dealing with Mobile Apps